Stateless People

 For the texts of these and other relevant conclusions and resolutions, see:

-An internal evaluation conducted in 2001 recommended still greater commitment and allocation of resources to the issue of statelessness.
-Today, UNHCR maintains a Statelessness Unit, and the issue of statelessness has been incorporated into the agency’s budget structure as a Global Strategic Objective and established as one of four programmatic “pillars” (the other three are refugees, reintegration, and IDPs).
+An internal evaluation conducted in 2001 recommended greater commitment and allocation of resources to the issue of statelessness.
+Additional recommendations were made in a subsequent evaluation undertaken in 2021.
+Today, UNHCR maintains a Statelessness Section, and the issue of statelessness has been incorporated into the agency’s budget structure as a Global Strategic Objective and established as one of four programmatic “pillars” (the other three are refugees, reintegration, and IDPs).

-To learn more about UNHCR’s activities relating to stateless people and how it fulfills its statelessness mandate, refer to the following:
+To learn more about UNHCR’s activities relating to stateless people and how the organization fulfills its statelessness mandate, refer to the following:

 Statistics